Arcooo/Portfolio2/README.md

 My name is Alec James and I am a recent Clark University MBA graduate.
 I would like to get my foot in the door of data analytics professionally.
 The technical skills required of data analysts in the job market that I have seen are:
 - Python or R
 - SQL and relational database management
-- Excel aka the bread and butter of data analysis
+- Excel aka the "bread and butter" of data analysis
 - Statistics

 I hope to demonstrate my technical skills through my projects.
 I also wish to demonstrate my ability to communicate clearly through my notes, comments, and general organization.